Bludwin/Blud---World-Level-Design/README.md

 # Blud---World-Level-Design

 These are screenshots from my first ever attempt at building a world, with no experience with this stuff before or with unity's software.
-I had no idea you could create terrain without using assets at this point lol!
+I had no idea you could create terrain without using assets or even snap objects together or to the ground!
+All of what i did here i did with a £9 synty low poly pack.

 ![Screenshot 2025-04-29 175412](https://github.com/user-attachments/assets/28b008f7-4c85-4d70-80fb-39392751d9cf)